AustralianBioCommons/falcon/README.md

 ## Help / FAQ / Troubleshooting

 ### Note 1
 We encountered a bug in the 2-asm_falcon ovlp_filtering stage, where preads.m4 had an erroneous '---' at the end of the file.
-We fixed this by following this github issue: https://github.com/PacificBiosciences/pbbioconda/issues/294
+We fixed this by following this github issue: https://github.com/PacificBiosciences/pbbioconda/issues/294.
+This step is now automatically taken care of in the nextflow pipeline.

 ### Note 2
-It seems the fofn files need the absoluate path of the bam/fasta files so they can be found from anywhere.
+The fofn files need to have all entries on one line.

+### Troubleshooting
+The `all.log` file is useful for checking job progress and identifying which step(s) caused the workflow to fail if troubleshooting is required.
+This file should be used to guide you to the detailed stderr file for the failed step(s).
+The detailed log files for each step are in located in the sub-directories of each process (e.g. `nf-work/<nextflowID1>/<nextflowID2>/0-rawreads/build/run-Pccabfacd84af34.bash.strerr`).
+The slurm log file contains only the nextflow standard output/error, which is generally not very verbose.

 ## License(s)